Working in the UK during your studies

 Please note that the 20 or 10 hour per week limitations are per week – the periods worked cannot be averaged over a month or any other period.
 This limitation exists for both work within the University and for outside organisations, so employers of Tier 4 students should also remind those students of these restrictions if aware of work undertaken outside of the University.
 The permitted number of hours must fit into a 7 day period starting on a Monday and ending on a Sunday.

-Please see the University's key dates page for specific term dates and vacation dates.
+Please see the University's key dates page for specific term dates, vacation dates and University closure dates.

 What qualifies as 'work' and which types of 'work' are allowed under Tier 4?